matt-erhart/lab/micro.md

-- move all selected 557
-    - select on hover
+- select on mouse down
-    - remove isSelected